-In our opinion the financial statements:
+In our opinion:

-- give a true and fair view of the financial position of the Company as at 30 September 2016 and of its financial performance and its cash flows for the year then ended in accordance with IFRSs as adopted by the EU; and - have been properly prepared in accordance with the requirements of the Maltese Companies Act, 1995.
+- MaltaPost p.l.c.'s Group financial statements and Parent Company financial statements (the financial statements) give a true and fair view of the Group and the Parent Company's financial position as at 30 September 2017, and of the Group's and the Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of Maltese Companies Act (Cap.
+386).